A world exclusive!

 Day 12

-This morning, we meet other Matses Indians to descend the Yaquerana by motorized canoe and reach the village of Puerto Alegre.
-We arrive by the end of the day.
-We spend the evening with the elders who perhaps initiate us to their rituals.
-Then we sleep under a tent or in a hammock in a magnificent Maloca, which was built at the end of our first trek, in the Summer 2015.
-The next day, we take the time to meet the village authorities and observe the daily life of this village.
-We can participate in various activities.
+This morning, we meet up with other Matses Indians to take a motorized pirogue (dugout canoe) down the Yaquerana to the village of Puerto Alegre.
+We reach it at the end of the day.
+We spend the evening with the elders, who may initiate us into their rituals.
+Then we sleep in a tent or hammock in a magnificent maloca that was built at the end of our first trek, in the summer of 2015.
+The next day, we take the time to meet the village authorities and observe village life.
+We can take part in activities as we wish.

-DAYS 14 & 15: RETURN TO IQUITOS IN A PRIVATE SEAPLANE / SPARE DAY
+DAYS 14 & 15: RETURN TO IQUITOS IN A PRIVATE SEAPLANE / CONTINGENCY DAY

 Day 14

-We will take a privatized seaplane to return directly to Iquitos.
-We plan a reserve day for this flight depending on the weather conditions.
-If we can fly on day 14, we spend a day in the charming town of Iquitos.
-If we can only fly on day 15, then we enjoy one more day at Puerto Alegre.
+We take a privatized seaplane directly back to Iquitos.
+Depending on the weather conditions, we take advantage of the windows to fly safely.
+We are planning a contingency day for this flight.
+If we can fly on DAY 14, we spend a day in the charming town of Iquitos.
+If we only fly on DAY 15, then we enjoy another day in Puerto Alegre.

 DAYS 16 & 17: RETURN TO EUROPE